awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 1. Upgraded the `pglogical` extension to version 2\.3\.2

-1. Upgraded the `wal2json` module to version 2\.3
+1. Upgraded the `wal2json` extension to version 2\.3

-For information on extensions and modules, see [PostgreSQL version 12 extensions and modules supported on Amazon RDS](#PostgreSQL.Concepts.General.FeatureSupport.Extensions.12x)\.
+For information on all extensions, see [PostgreSQL version 12 extensions supported on Amazon RDS](#PostgreSQL.Concepts.General.FeatureSupport.Extensions.12x)\.

 ##### PostgreSQL version 12\.3 on Amazon RDS<a name="PostgreSQL.Concepts.General.version123"></a>